Students are raving about their Music instructors on TakeLessons.

 ionally acclaimed One O'Clock Lab Band for two years.
 He received his Master of Music degree from the University of New Mexico where he primarily studied classical music.
 He has recorded numerous albums with world-class musicians, and is passionate about sharing his knowledge and experience with his students.
 His teaching style has been described as engaging, structured, and insightful.

-Hello, my name is Danielle Gosselin.
+Hello, my name is Danielle.
 I just relocated from Orlando, FL, to Corvallis, OR.
 For the past two years in Florida I was an adjunct professor of theatre at Rollins College in Winter Park, Florida, where I taught acting and intro to theatre courses.
 As well as teaching at the college level, I taught private voice, piano, and acting lessons at Central Florida Community Arts and I worked as a teaching artist at the Orlando Repertory Theatre where I taught theatre workshops, theatre-based community outreach programs, and theatre summer camp.
-I hold a Master of Fine Arts degree in Acting f
+I hold a Master of Fine Arts degree in Acting from the U

 Amy July 29, 2015